MCP Apps: Bring MCP Apps to your users!

 The general-purpose, bi-directional runtime connection between an agentic frontend and an agentic backend.

-2. MCP — Model Context Protocol (OpenAI)
+2. MCP — Model Context Protocol (Anthropic)

 Originally designed to let agents connect to tools — but those tools are becoming agentic themselves.
 MCP is now the standard for safely exposing capabilities to agents.

-3. A2A — Agent-to-Agent Protocol (Microsoft)
+3. A2A — Agent-to-Agent Protocol (Google)

 Designed so agents can communicate, delegate, and collaborate with other agents.